Luxurious 1,200-year-old mansion found in southern Israel

 The discovery in the Bedouin town of Rahat dates to the early Islamic period in the 8th or 9th century, the authority said.

 The luxury home is built around a courtyard and features four wings with several rooms for its residents.
-One lavish section features a marble hallway with stone floors and elaborate wall decorations.
-Archaeologists also found shards of decorated glass serving dishes.
+One section features a marble hallway with stone floors and elaborate wall decorations.
+Archaeologists also found shards of decorated glass that were dishes.

 Underneath the courtyard, archaeologists were surprised to discover subterranean vaults made of stone, which they believe were used to store items at cooler temperatures away from the scorching desert sun.
 The vaults appear to be carefully constructed and sturdy enough to allow people to move between them underground.
 An opening from the vaulted rooms also leads to a cistern where residents could access cool drinking water.